ashervisp/SmallGame/README.md

-# SmallGame
+# Web Browser Game
-This is a beginner web browser game.
+This is a simple web browser game.
+WASD to move
+Dodge the knives